sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

-- Create very simple 'project' entity, merely holding the base details of a project
-  - Fix tests failing in `project` and `timer` entities with the addition of the `project_id` field
 - Create simple 'customer' entity, to link timers to a customer for later invoicing
   - Only expose customer choice if timer is billable
 - Ensure quick notes feature works from all ways a note can be recorded